XVertNet: Unsupervised Contrast Enhancement of Vertebral Structures with Dynamic Self-Tuning Guidance and Multi-Stage Analysis: The Proposed Method

+The weights $w_{x,\nu}$ and $w_{y,\nu}$ determine the level of smoothness along each image dimension at pixel $\nu$ and are defined as in previous work \cite{Lischinski2006}:

-where $l$ is the log-luminance channel of the $I$, $\nu$ is the spatial location of the pixel, $\alpha$ is an exponent in the range $1.2<\alpha<2.0$ that determines the sensitivity to the gradients of $I$, $\varepsilon$ is small constant for numeric stability (typically 0.0001).
+where $l$ is the log-luminance channel of the input image $X$ \cite{McCann2008}.
+The parameter $\alpha$ (in the range $1.2 < \alpha < 2.0$) determines the sensitivity of the low-frequency components (LFCs) to the log-luminance of the input image $X$.
+We set $\alpha$ to 1.2 to ensure that details and edges are well-preserved after smoothing.
+The parameter $\varepsilon$ (set to 0.0001) is a small constant that ensures numerical stability.

-The combination of the filtered image ${WLS(S)}$ and the inverted image ${\tilde{I}(X)}$ results in an inverted image with intensified features.
-In darker regions, the pixel values are higher, while in brighter regions, they are lower due to negative pixels from ${\tilde{I}(X)}$.
-The combination of these two components is defined as follows:

-In the last step, the original image is divided by $P(x)$, which highlights the regions where the pixel values of the original image are greater than the mean value and reduce the pixel values in regions where the original image has values smaller than the mean value.